Disclaimer: I don't own Harry Potter by J.K. Rowling.

 This was the part Draco wasn't sure would work but he need it to if he was to get any part of his life back.

 "Father, it is becoming increasingly difficult to stay here.
-Because of the family troubles, I am being treated most horridly by Slytherin House, Dobby is treated better.
+Because of the family troubles, I am being treaded most horridly by Slytherin House, Dobby is treated better.
 I also have no way of getting what you want; Potter is out of my reach.
 Getting sorted in to Slytherin sealed that."
 Draco explained.

 "I understand your difficulties Draco but I have faith that you will adapt and continue the proud Malfoy name."
 Lucius had not such thoughts but he had to encourage the boy.